 3. Hold the flowers together in a pretty bunch just below the blossoms, tightly.

-4. Use your string to tie them together, firmly.
+4. Use your string to tie the flower ornaments together, firmly.
 I suggest tying, then wrapping the string around and tying again with a locked knot.
 You might also want to further trim the stems so they’re not so long, now that they’re nicely tied together.

 Then, simply tie the pretty bunch to a bough of your tree with a good knot!
 Once your bouquets are all tied, simply snip the strings, stand back and look at your stunning, floral Christmas tree!